yassingobara/ProblemSolvingWithJava/Medium/README.md

-Check in code comments for explanation.
+Check the code comments for explanation.